 Faculty Based at the IHSP

-Chris Barrington-Leigh is an Assistant Professor jointly appointed at the Institute for Health and Social Policy and the School of Environment.
+Chris Barrington-Leigh is an Associate Professor jointly appointed at the Institute for Health and Social Policy and the School of Environment.
 Originally trained in upper atmospheric and space plasma physics at M.I.T., Stanford, and Berkeley, Chris subsequently received a PhD in Economics at UBC.
 Chris' interests are focused on empirical and quantitative assessments of welfare, and their implications for economic, social, and environmental policy, including the pursuit of overall economic growth and material consumption expansion.
 In particular, his research makes use of subjective well-being reports to address the relative importance of social and community-oriented aspects of life as compared with material consumption.
 He uses large international as well as national surveys, experiments, and economic theoretical modeling to understand individual and aggregate consumption benefits.
 Chris was a Global Scholar of the Canadian Institute for Advanced Research (CIFAR), affiliated with CIFAR's research programme on Social Interactions, Identity and Well-Being.

 Publications and Contact Information

 Office: Charles Meredith House, Room 205

 Jill Baumgartner is an Associate Professor, jointly appointed in the Institute for Health and Social Policy and the Department for Epidemiology, Biostatistics and Occupational Health.
 Her research focuses on understanding the determinants of exposure to environmental pollutants, their impact on human health, and appropriate interventions to address them.
 Dr. Baumgartner completed a joint Ph.D. in Population Health Sciences and Environment and Resources at the University of Wisconsin-Madison in 2010 and a Masters in Population and International Health from Harvard University in 2006.
 She was a Research Fellow at the University of Minnesota’s Institute on the Environment from 2011-2013 and held a visiting appointment at Tsinghua University (Beijing) in 2012.

 jill.baumgartner [at] mcgill.ca (Email) | Phone: 514-398-6688